amadeoisella/amadeoisella/README.md

-### 👋 Digital Nomad + Web Developer
+### About me:

-Hi, I’m Amadeo, a MERN full stack web developer from Cordoba, Argentina.
+👋 Hi, I’m Amadeo, a MERN full stack web developer from Cordoba, Argentina.

 👀 I’m interested in learning more about coding to be able to build amazing apps.